charles-havener/complex-fractals/README.md

 <br>

-# About The Project

 ### Todo List
 - <del>Add additional fractals</del>
 - <del>Add color map options</del>
-- Add zooming options to create zoom animations (will require use of Decimal for high precision with deeper zooms)
+- Add zooming options to create zoom animations (deeper zooms will require use of Decimal or some other high precision library)
 - GPU rendering option
 - <del>Create SVG images for LaTeX formulas since github doesn't render them</del>

 <br>

+# About The Project

 ## How it Works